Crime in Pakistan: Opium production

 Pakistan falls under the Golden Crescent, which is one of the two major illicit opium producing centres in Asia.
 Opium poppy cultivation in Pakistan is estimated to be 800 hectares in 2005 yielding a potential production of 4 metric tons of heroin.
 Opium has been historically cultivated primarily in Khyber Pakhtunkhwa, in the areas near to the border with Afghanistan.
 Until the late 1970s, opium production levels were relatively static; it increased after 1979.
 An estimated $4 billion is generated from drug trafficking in Pakistan.

+Crimes against women

+In some cases, such as Mukhtar Mai gang rape in Muzaffargarh, village elder's council (jirga) in Pakistan have ordered that the girl in a family is gang-raped as a means of punishing her brother, and this punishment was then carried out in public with everyone watching.
+Land, Gold and Women is a documentary about the conditions of typical women in rural Pakistan.
+It chronicles the traditional use of ritual gang rape as a method of social control.
+Central to the film are the stories of Mukhtar Mai, and Dr. Shazia Khalid.

 Corruption and police misconduct

-Corruption runs rampant throughout various sectors and facets of life in Pakistan, but when it comes to the prevalence of corruption, the Pakistan Police stand out as unparalleled.
-According to surveys and reports from international organizations and non-governmental organizations (NGOs), the police force is consistently identified as the most corrupt institution in Pakistan.
+orruption runs rampant throughout various sectors and facets of life in Pakistan, but when it comes to the prevalence of corruption, the Pakistan Police stand out as unparalleled.
+According to surveys and reports from international organisations and non-governmental organisations (NGOs), the police force is consistently identified as the most corrupt institution in Pakistan.